Bloeckchengrafik/ftswarm-rs/README.md

 To use it in your code, look at the examples in the [crates/ftswarm/examples](crates/ftswarm/examples) directory.

-If you want to test with multiple ftSwarms, you can use the `ftswarm-emulator` crate.
+If you want to test without an actual ftSwarm, you can use the `ftswarm-emulator` crate.
 It provides a simple emulator that can be used to test your code without having a real ftSwarm.
 To use it, add it as a dependency to your `Cargo.toml`: